 Science: Our topic on living things and their habitats will see the children investigating how living things can be grouped in a variety of ways.
 The children will explore and use classification keys to help group, identify and name a variety of living things.
 Finally, the children will recognise that environments can pose dangers to living things.
 During the second half term, the children will learn about states of matter and explore how materials can change state in solids, liquids and gases.
 We will pay particular attention to the water cycle, including evaporation and condensation.

 Music: Throughout the year, the children will access our music scheme Charanga.
 The children will listen to a range of songs from different genres.
-As well as being able to learn the words to different songs, they will have the opportunity to be able to play some instruments alongside these including glockenspiels.
+Alongside this the children are very lucky to have the opportunity to play their own instrument with Love Music Trust who will come in and provide taught sessions.

-Modern Foreign Language – French: Building on their prior learning from year three, the children will begin to develop their ability to hold simple conversations.
+Modern Foreign Language – French The children will begin to develop their ability to hold simple conversations.
 We will also explore language patterns using song and rhyme.
+Please note COVID-19 recovery may impact on these lessons

 R.E: We begin by focusing on the Jewish religion and specifically Jewish life and customs.
 The second half term explores Christianity and how beliefs are depicted through art.
-We will also look at how Christmas is about giving to others.
+We will also look at how Christmas is about giving to others and recognise the true meaning for different beliefs.

-P.E: The first half term the children will focus on football and passing techniques.
-There will also be the opportunity for a dance enrichment day.
-Swimming lessons will begin to take place when it is safe to do so.
+P.E: The first half term the children will focus on netball and passing techniques.
+We will also be having swimming lessons in the ‘Pop-up’ pool for 15 days.
+The second half term the children will have the opportunity to work through some dance curriculum.
+The children are expected to have both an indoor and outdoor P.E kit in school.
 Please ensure that your child’s kit is labelled with their name.
-The children are expected to have both an indoor and outdoor P.E kit in school.